 |16" long concrete blocks (optional) to put under the outside of the bin for support/stability||20 or so|

 I began by clearing and leveling the site for the new bins.
 This meant moving a temporary compost pile, and there were unhappy bees, but I couldn’t figure out where they were living so I hope I didn’t wreck their little lives.
 Next, I laid the concrete blocks.
 This is optional, but I have a slightly slanted site and it seemed a better way to level it for the bin than just trying to pile more dirt on one end.
-The blocks only go around the outside edges of the bin, not in the middle so the compost is in contact with the bare ground.
+It’s better for the compost to be in contact with the soil below the bins, so the blocks only go around the outside edges and under the internal dividers.

 I double-checked all measurements, found all the tools, and looked to see if we already had anything on the supply list.
 It’s really annoying (not to mention wasteful) to buy something and then find out I already have it.

 Next, I bought supplies.
-A truck would have been nice, but we managed to get everything in the back of a vintage Jeep Grand Cherokee; just the longest bits stuck out the back.
+I don’t have a truck, but my son and I got everything in the back of a vintage Jeep Grand Cherokee; just the longest bits stuck out the back.
 We forgot to bring rope to tie it down, though, and the guy at the lumber yard was a bit judgey.
-However, he found some scrap strapping to tie it all together securely for us.
-We got it home safely, unloaded it (Fig.2), and celebrated with a nice cup of tea.
+However, he found some scrap strapping to tie it all together securely.
+We got everything home safely, unloaded (Fig.2), and celebrated with a nice cup of tea.

 Finally it was time to start the exciting part!
 Construction!
-I cut the two bottom rails to size and coated them with linseed oil.
+I cut the two bottom rails to size.

-Note re: linseed oil: I haven’t mentioned the linseed oil at every step, but I oiled all sides of EVERYTHING before it was screwed together.
+Note re: linseed oil: I oiled all sides of EVERYTHING before it was screwed together.
 Even though I used cedar, I feel the linseed oil is a worthwhile extra preservative.
-This job is very satisfying when done, but not so much fun that I want to do it again any time soon.
+I enjoy building things, but it’s not so much fun that I want to do it again any time soon.
 On the down side, I smelled like linseed oil for days afterwards.

 I cut the pieces for the frames that make up the sides of the bins and the internal dividers and screwed them together using the 3″ screws.
 The bottom and top were 39″, the front and back were 36″ This made them roughly 39″ on each side.

-I mounted the two outside frames on the rails and screwed them down with 3″ screws (Fig. 3), but failed to make sure they were both oriented the same way (with a solid board on top), so had to unscrew one, turn it and re-attach it.
+I mounted the two outside frames on the rails and screwed them down with 3″ screws (Fig. 3), but didn’t make sure they were both oriented the same way (with a solid board on top).
+Oops.
+I had to unscrew one, turn it and re-attach it.

 I stapled the hardware cloth (wire mesh) to one side of each of the two internal dividers.
 This must be attached all the way around, so that it stays in place to separate the bin contents, and also because it is an important part of varmint-proofing the bins.
 I trimmed excess mesh off with the tin snips.

 Then I mounted the two internal frames as with the end ones (Fig. 4).
-It’s most logical to space them equally, but I decided to make one section larger, because these bins had to be a bit smaller than the old ones, and the bin being filled with fresh material always needs more room.
+I made one section larger because the bin being filled with fresh material always needs more room.

 Then I turned the whole thing over onto the front (opening) side and put 3″ screws from the bottom rails into the frames (in addition to the screws from the frames into the bottom rails) for extra security.
 Last time, I used carriage bolts to attach the frames to the rails, but I decided not to this time.
 I hope I don’t regret it!

 I wrapped the outside of the back and sides with the wire mesh and stapled it into place (Fig.5).
-One roll of hardware cloth wasn’t enough (I was using salvage material, so wasn’t sure exactly how much was in each roll) but I cut it and started the next roll behind one of the internal dividers so it wouldn’t show or get caught in anything.
 As before, I stapled all edges securely and trimmed off the excess wire mesh.